Are you ready to embark on your dream vacation? It’s important to prepare your vacation checklist before you go!

 What do you do before you leave on vacation?
 Depending on how long you’ll be gone, there are some things that you really shouldn’t forget.
 The worst surprise in the world is coming home to something broken or missing.

-Before you leave on vacation, use this checklist to make sure your home and all you own is prepared.
+Before you leave on vacation, use this checklist to make sure your home and all you own are prepared.

 Go through your entire house and turn off all your lights.
 Double-check outdoor lights and reading lamps.